Fujifilm X20 vs Panasonic GX7

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X20 does not provide wifi capability.

-Both the X20 and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the X20 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X20 and GX7 can be found, respectively, in the Fujifilm X20 Manual (free pdf) or the online Panasonic GX7 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X20 better than the Panasonic GX7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.